JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/index.md

 This tutorial will be entirely focused on [FastAPI](https://fastapi.tiangolo.com/) along-with playing with titans like [Kubernetes](https://kubernetes.io/) & [Amazon Web Services](https://aws.amazon.com/).

-There are a lot of features we are going to cover :
+There are a lot of features we are going to cover:

 * Working with SQLAlchemy & Alembic
 * Implementing APIs along-with securing with JSON Web Tokens (JWT)